tanishk2705/React.js-learnings/hooked.md

 # Hooks
-1. Hooks are normal javascript funtions.
+1. Hooks are functions that let you “hook into” React state and lifecycle features from function components.
+2. Hooks don’t work inside classes